-The trampoline is a standard-looking 40 inch trampoline with 28 inches of bouncing surface.
+The trampoline is a standard-looking 40-inch trampoline with 28 inches of the bouncing surface.
 We’re not expecting miracles when it comes to the looks of rebounders, but just a bit of creativity could go a long way.
 Be that as it may, it’s not unpleasant to look at.

 The manufacturer claims a weight limit of 250 lbs, and it seems about right.
 They also warn against using it outside.
-The stability bar is weirdly made, almost going through the centre of the trampoline, which limits its usability.
-It can be adjusted to 40, 45 and 50 inches from the surface.
+The stability bar is weirdly made, almost going through the center of the trampoline, which limits its usability.
+It can be adjusted to 40, 45, and 50 inches from the surface.
 The mat is made of polypropylene, the standard among trampolines.

 There are 32 metal coiled springs in total.
 We felt that you can use this in an apartment as they aren’t too squeaky, but they can be lubricated if you find them too noisy.
 Sometimes these springs can unhook, especially after folding, and they’re extremely difficult to hook back manually.

-While the rebounder is technically foldable, the legs aren’t, so you’d have to disassemble them.
-This is time-consuming so you might want to opt for something more user-friendly is space is at a premium at your home.
+While the rebounder is technically able to fold, the legs aren’t, so you’d have to disassemble them.
+This is time-consuming so you might want to opt for something more user-friendly if space is at a premium at your home.

 While serviceable, we weren’t too excited about this trampoline: there have been reports of inconsistent quality and the warranty is short.
 However, nothing was particularly wrong with our model and we were okay with how it performed.
-You essentially get a basic, 40 inch rebounder without too much accessories.
-While *technically* foldable, it’s not easy to do and it’s best considered as non-foldable.
+You essentially get a basic, 40-inch rebounder without too many accessories.
 If these drawbacks don’t concern you too much, you might find this trampoline adequate.
-We also feel it’s good for undemanding users that think a 36 inch trampoline such as the Stamina Trampoline are too small.
+We also feel it’s good for undemanding users that think a 36-inch trampoline such as the Stamina reviewed above is too small.